Passing an Employment Drug Test

 Passing a Drug Test

 The only way to be sure that you're going to pass a drug test is not to have drugs or alcohol in your system.
-With some drugs, including marijuana, residue may show in drug tests for weeks.
+With some drugs, including marijuana, a residue may show in drug tests for weeks.

-If don't believe the positive drug test results are accurate, you may be able to have the specimen retested at a lab of your choice at your expense.
+If you don't believe the positive drug test results are accurate, you may be able to have the specimen retested at a lab of your choice at your expense.
 Check with the company for information on how to request a retest.